Members' Weekend and Plant Exchange 2026 in Suffolk

 Programme

-6.30 pm - Three course dinner at the beautiful Grade 1 listed Guildhall in Bury St Edmunds, followed by a talk by plantaholic Philip Ostenbrink about plant collections, plant hunters, plant crazes and his own National Collections, including fascinating finds on his recent visit to Japan (part funded by a Plant Heritage and RHS bursary). @mr.plantaholic
+6.30 pm - Three course dinner at the beautiful Grade 1 listed Guildhall in Bury St Edmunds, followed by a talk by plantaholic Philip Oostenbrink about plant collections, plant hunters, plant crazes and his own National Collections, including fascinating finds on his recent visit to Japan (part funded by bursaries from Plant Heritage and the RHS).
+The bar will be open for pre-dinner drinks from 6.30pm (NB the venue only accepts cards, not cash) and we will move through to the Banqueting Hall for dinner at 7pm.

-10.00 am - Small group tours of the fabulous Grade 1 listed gardens at Helmingham Hall, designed by Lady Tollemache, whose family has owned and lived at the Hall since 1480.
+10.00 am - Meet at Helmingham Hall for small group tours of the fabulous grade 1 listed gardens, designed by Lady Tollemache, whose family has owned and lived at the Hall since 1480.

 You will find displays of some of the 22 National Collections held in Suffolk and specialist nurseries offering plants for sale.